meteor/meteor/content/writing-atmosphere-packages.md

 <h2 id="exporting">Exporting</h2>

 While some packages exist just to provide side effects to the app, most packages provide a reusable bit of code that can be used by the consumer with `import`.
-To export a symbol from your package, simply use the ES2015 `export` syntax in your `mainModule`:
+To export a symbol from your package, use the ES2015 `export` syntax in your `mainModule`:

 ```js
 // in my-package.js: